cBridges851/learning-f-sharp/LearningLog.md

 The loops section of the tutorial has been completed.
 This looked at while and for loops in F#, as well as other ways of iterating.
 This included using a range and pipelining, as well as using the reduce function to find the sum of numbers in a range.

 I am currently 38:38 into the video, and I also came across another video that intrigues me... https://www.youtube.com/watch?v=34C_7halqGw

+## 2nd March 2021
+The conditionals and list sections of the tutorial have been completed.
+The conditionals section looked at the if, elif and else, AND and OR operators, as well as match.
+The list section looked at how you can create a list, how to append one, ranges, yield, yield!, head, tail, as well as methods (.init, .filter, .map, .sort, .fold).

+I am currently 55:25 into the video.